LEARN

 Today, who does the term "Indian" refer to?

-Where do most Inuit live?
+Where do the majority of Metis live?

 Comments are closed.